reinaldoBloopark/bloopark_live_code_2020/README.md

 Hi, we are really happy that you want to join us :)

 This is our challenge for you in our live coding session.
-Please, clone this repo, create a branch with your name and create a pull request with your solution.
+Please, fork this repo and create a pull request with your solution.

 Good luck!!!